Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Public Law and Judicial Review

-Riccardo is is a member of the Attorney General’s C Panel of Counsel and a member of the Equality and Human Rights Commission’s panel of counsel.
-He has extensive experience in public law claims and is instructed for and against public bodies in matters relating to all of Chambers’ core practice areas.
-He regularly advises and appears in claims for judicial review.
+Riccardo is a member of the Attorney General’s B Panel of Counsel.
+He has extensive public law experience and is instructed for and against public bodies in matters relating to all of Chambers’ core practice areas.
+He regularly advises in respect of and appears in claims for judicial review.

 Recent cases

-- R (Imam) v Croydon LBC [2023] UKSC 45 – Resources are relevant to whether a mandatory order should be made compelling compliance with a statutory duty.
+- R (Imam) v Croydon LBC [2023] 3 WLR 1178, SC – Resources are relevant to whether a mandatory order should be made compelling compliance with a statutory duty.

-- AA v Disclosure and Barring Service [2023] UKUT 110 (AAC) – Notwithstanding the appellant having engaged in “relevant conduct”, it had not been proportionate to include her on the adults’ barred list or the children’s barred list.
+- AA v Disclosure and Barring Service [2023] UKUT 110 (AAC) – Notwithstanding the appellant having engaged in “relevant conduct”, it had not been proportionate to include her on the adults’ or children’s barred list.

-- MTA v The Commissioner of Police of the Metropolis [2023] 1 WLR 2197, KB – There is no blanket rule requiring that a person aggrieved by a judge’s alleged breach of his rights under art.5-6 ECHR must appeal against the apparently offending order prior to bringing a claim for damages against the Lord Chancellor pursuant to s.9 Human Rights Act 1998.
+- MTA v Commissioner of Police of the Metropolis [2023] 1 WLR 2197, KB – There is no blanket rule requiring that a person aggrieved by a judge’s alleged breach of his art.5-6 rights must appeal against the impugned order prior to bringing an originating claim for damages against the Lord Chancellor.

 - R (Kalonga) v Croydon LBC [2022] PTSR 1568, CA – There is no power to accept a late review request of the landlord’s decision not to grant a new tenancy after expiry of the fixed term of a flexible tenancy.